joecabezas/cv/markdown/en/cv.md

 Interests

 	Particularly interested in any aspect involving computer engineering like AI research and neural networks.
-	As hobbie, I like to study about cryptography, mounting home servers (linux based), portable computing, raspberry pi, 3d printing and general hacking, solving Rubik's cube and write tutorials (most of them in http://joecabezas.tumblr.com/).
+	As hobbies, I like to teach programming to people in my free time, mount home servers (linux based), work with Raspberry pi, 3d printing and general hacking, contributing to open source projects, speed solving Rubik's cube and write tutorials (most of them in http://joecabezas.tumblr.com/).

 Technical Skills